linmx0130/PaperNotes/notes.md

 The fantastic ideas of fully convolutional networks includes:
 1. Upsampling by backward convolution, which is flexible and computation economical.
 2. Skip connections from different strides based on upsampling operation.

+### Instance-sensitive Fully Convolutional networks
+* Authors: Jifeng Dai, Kaiming He, Yi Li, Shaoqing Ren, Jian Sun. arXiv: 1603.08678
+* Reading date: 07/02/2017
+* Categories: Computer Vision, Machine Learning
+* Tag: Semantic segmentation, Fully convolutional networks

+This work proposed instance-sensitive fully convolutional network, which is an improved version of fully convolutional networks.
+It produce an instance-sensitive score maps on the top of convolutional feature maps.
+Each output in the maps is *a classifier of relative positions of instances*, which is the input of an assembling module.

+While maintaining the advantages of fully convolutional networks, instance-sensitive FCN is able to distinguish different close instances of same category.
+Finally, the experiments on PASCAL VOC 2012 and MS COCO dataset shows that their models beat previous state-of-the-art models.